 Author

-William A. Ewing is an author, lecturer, and curator of photography and former director of the Musée de l'Elysée in Lausanne.
-His many publications on photography include Edward Burtynsky: Essential Elements and Civilization.
+William A. Ewing has been an author, lecturer, curator of photography and museum director for more than forty years.
+His many publications on photography include Landmark, Civilization (with Holly Roussell), Flora Photographica (with Danaé Panchaud), and Edward Burtynsky.